DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 ##### Idea: Pre-written Questions Left Behind by the Archmage

+###### An ACTUAL Idea
+The Archmage, who used to work for the Empire long in the past, was conducting research on ways to quickly equip military mages with spells and abilities.
+To do this, he created these *things* that give out a quick personality test.
+This test then gives the test-taker a loadout based on their answers to the questions.

 ##### Idea: The Question Interactable is Sentient
 Straight up, I do NOT not like this idea.
 We'd have to do a little more characterization of the Question Interactable, and I don't think that fits with our production timeline.